micahwoods/micahwoods.github.io/_posts/2020-10-06-total-organic-matter-surface-putting-greens.md

 * Watch Frank Rossi's [ASTMA webinar](https://youtu.be/iMtn6_Uxm3o?t=3835) in which he delivered this quote: "I don't know anyone on sand-based greens that routinely pulls hollow tine cores---on a regular basis---and has a good reason for doing it."
 You can watch the entire video for context.

-* Watch Roch Gaussoin's recent AGIF webinar on [Organic Matter Management on the Putting Surface](https://youtu.be/Nzgl6-vQOtw) gives a comprehensive overview of this topic.
+* Watch Roch Gaussoin's recent AGIF webinar on [Organic Matter Management on the Putting Surface](https://youtu.be/Nzgl6-vQOtw)for a comprehensive overview of this topic.